Hbentahila/CryptoClustering/README.md

  - Use the elbow method on the PCA data to find the best value for k.

 ## Cluster Cryptocurrencies with K-means Using the PCA Data

-Use the following steps to cluster the cryptocurrencies for the best value for k on the PCA data:
+ -Cluster the cryptocurrencies for the best value for k on the PCA data.

 ## Answer the following question: